 Rating Weight Definition Major/Critical 1.00 The project reduces O&M costs, avoids new cost, or provides opportunity for new revenue from existing or new sources.
-The project has potential to make a substantial difference to annual costs, operating ratios, or revenue (i.e. attract unique funding g within a given work area or even a Division; some benefits suc added efficiencies could be ongoing and long term.
-Medium/Important 0.50 The project could help to avoid O&M costs increases; or may create n opportunity for new revenue.
-The project could ensure current of nproved service, revenue or other positive results with less cost.
+The project has potential to make a substantial difference to annual costs, operating ratios, or revenue (i.e. attract unique funding grants) within a given work area or even a Division; some benefits such as added efficiencies could be ongoing and long term.
+Medium/Important 0.50 The project could help to avoid O&M costs increases; or may create an opportunity for new revenue.
+The project could ensure current or improved service, revenue or other positive results with less cost.
 Moderate/Useful 0.25 The project maintains current O&M costs while resulting in equal or enhanced conditions; it supports maintaining current revenue.
-Minor/Neutral, Negative, or Unknown 0.00 The project is not expected to improve current conditions and its impacts on the Agency's financial goals are not generally measurable.
+Minor/Neutral, 0.00 The project is not expected to improve current conditions and its Negative, or impacts on the Agency's financial goals are not generally measurable.
+Unknown